-17 Oct Four things to think about when researching sensitive topics with children and young people
+17 Oct 4 top tips: researching sensitive topics with children & young people

 There are a number of things to think about when conducting qualitative market research with children and young people.
 From adhering to the necessary rules and regulations to making sure the project is interesting enough that children will want to take part, qualitative market research recruitment with children can sometimes feel like a bit of a balancing act - and if you add sensitive subject matters into the mix, things become harder still.
 Whilst conducting market research with the consumers of tomorrow is necessary, there is understandably still some caution surrounding young people taking part in research on sensitive subjects.